Eikonal quasinormal modes, greybody factors and shadow of charged accelerating black holes: Conclusions and future work

 \section{Conclusions and future work}

 In this article, we have studied physical properties of accelerating black holes.
 These black holes are described by the C-metric, which is not spherically symmetric.
-This fact motivated us to re-derive, for the C-metric, the known relations between eikonal quasinormal modes, the frequencies of circular null geodesics, and the associated Lyapunov exponents, since previous derivations relied on spherical symmetry.
-We have shown that these relations remain valid for the C-metric.
+This fact motivated us to generalize, for the C-metric, the known relations between eikonal quasinormal modes, the frequencies of circular null geodesics, and the associated Lyapunov exponents, since previous derivations relied on spherical symmetry.
 Building on this result, we computed the quasinormal modes and greybody factor, in the eikonal limit, for test massless scalar fields in both uncharged and charged accelerating black hole backgrounds.
 The greybody factors were obtained through their established connection with quasinormal modes.
-Finally, we re-derived an expression for the radius of the shadow cast by an accelerating black hole, thereby extending another known result from the spherically symmetric case.
-Setting the acceleration to zero, our results for charged black holes correspond to those of the Reissner-Nordstr\"om solution, which, to the best of our knowledge, have not previously been expressed solely in terms of the black hole parameters.
+Finally, we obtained an expression for the radius of the shadow cast by an accelerating black hole in terms of the angular velocity of circular null geodesics or the real part of the quasinormal mode frequency, thereby extending another known result from the spherically symmetric case.
+Setting the acceleration to zero, our results for charged black holes correspond to those of the Reissner-Nordstr\"om solution, which, to the best of our knowledge, has not previously been expressed solely in terms of the black hole parameters.

+We have compared our analytical results for the quasinormal mode frequencies to the numerical results of \cite{Destounis:2020pjk}, having obtained an agreement between the two.
+Since all quantities we have computed can be related to the quasinormal frequencies in this regime, this agreement naturally follows for the greybody factor.

 The lack of spherical symmetry of the C-metric also led us to problems such as the introduction of a new separation constant in the scalar field equation of motion.
 We have obtained the asymptotic behavior of this separation constant in the eikonal limit, and we have shown that such limit is the same for all kinds of perturbations, independently of their spin.
-From this fact we concluded that the results we obtained for quasinormal modes and greybody factors of test massless scalar fields in the eikonal limit can be extended to fields of arbitrary spin.
+From this fact we concluded that the results obtained for quasinormal modes and greybody factor of test massless scalar fields in the eikonal limit can be extended to fields of arbitrary spin.

 A full closed form equation for this separation constant is not yet available in the literature; only as a perturbative expansion in the acceleration parameter $a$, supposed to be small.
 This led us to consider $a$ as a small perturbative parameter throughout the whole article.
 This approximation is physically reasonable, as one does not expect large accelerations for astrophysical black holes.
 Yet, by just considering this expansion we are neglecting other possibly interesting regions in parameter space.
 The WKB method for the quasinormal modes is valid for any parameter region, including the super accelerating regime that we haven't discussed in this article.
 That may be a topic for future work.
 We are also planning to study the highly damped limit for the quasinormal modes and greybody factors of this black hole.